The Apostles' Creed

 In response to Gnostics who challenged that Jesus was fully human with a material body, the Apostles’ Creed was drawn up to emphasize Jesus’ true humanity.
 However, unlike the Nicene Creed, the Creed was not written or approved by a single church council at one specific time; instead, it took shape over some 550 years, from 200 A.D. to 750 A.D.

 The controversial phrase "he descended into hell" was not found in any of the early versions of the Creed.
 Rufinus of Aquileia (Tyrannius Rufinus or Rufinus Aquileiensis), a translator of Greek patristic material into Latin, was the only one to include the phrase before 650 A.D.
 Rather than understanding the phrase to mean Christ "descended into hell", Rufinus understood it to mean "He descended into the grave."
+Church fathers such as Irenaeus and Tertullian did not have this phrase in their writings either.

 I believe in God the Father Almighty,

-Maker of heaven and earth. (note)
+Maker of heaven and earth.
+(1)

 And in Jesus Christ his only Son our Lord;